 Language is the architecture of our minds.
 It is the builder of our psychological experiences.
 If we think and talk positive, we will feel good, motivated and optimistic.
 But if our thoughts and internal dialogue are grounded in anxiety and fear, this is how we feel.
 We will feel apprehensive and scared, we will behave anxiously, and we will reinforce and grow further anxieties because we are feeding and seeding it at its core.
 This leads to cognitive distortions in our perceptions and interpretations of experiences, whereby we develop a negatively biased view of ourselves and the world.

-How to change your negative self-talk and feel better about being you.
+How to ditch your negative self-talk and feel better about being you.

 Anxious people struggle to address negative self-talk because it is habitual, in that, it starts before conscious awareness.
 We only notice it when or after we have experienced it.
 Many people struggle with negative self-talk, especially if the habit is long standing and firmly entrenched.

-4 Simple tips you need to know to reduce your negative self-talk.
+4 Simple steps you need to know to ditch your negative self-talk.

 1. Look for negative self-talk in other people’s speech.